rstandow/RichardCloudResume/content/projects/creations/hitechmadeez-website.md

 **Third Role**
 While I am still in AWS 12-month free tier, explore and use AWS services and put them into practice.
 This does not mean everything is free for me, but I try my best to keep the cost down.
 I can also see for myself how to explore AWS Budget explorer, see how the cost are applied.
 I have a budget setup and alerts in place, I average around $100 US.
 Always looking how to maximize resources to minimalize cost.
 I have found this very useful in understanding how the services work and what benefits they bring.

+**UPDATE 24 Sept 2022**
+After revieving finaces(Moving back to US and soaring cost) and looking at comitment feature rich but demanding Production web hosting eveiorment.
+The time required and honesty response time if anyone had any sort of peoblems.
+I have moved almost everything to Hosted provider.All that is left is S3 containers , this resume site running on S3 and cloudwatch.
+I learned alot but in the end time and money forced me to move everything.
+I learned alot and will use AWS for small or personal projects.
+I am revamping HiTechMadeEZ once it is updated I will change this.